-Few works in world literature have inspired so vast an audience, in nations with radically different languages and cultures, as the Mahabharata, written some 2,000 years ago and probably the longest Indian epic ever composed.
-It is a story of dynastic struggle, culminating in an awesome battle between two branches of a single Indian ruling family.
+Few works in world literature have inspired so vast an audience in nations with radically different languages and cultures as the Mahabharata.
+Written some 2,000 years ago and probably the longest Indian epic ever composed, it is a story of dynastic struggle that culminates in a fatal clash between two branches of a single ruling family.
 It is a moral and philosophical tale as well as a historical one.
-In his introduction Sanskritist B. A. van Nooten notes, "Apart from William Buck’s rendition [no other English version has] been able to capture the blend of religion and martial spirit that pervades the original epic."
+In his introduction, Sanskritist B. A. van Nooten notes that apart from William Buck’s rendition no other English version has been able to capture the blend of religion and martial spirit that pervades the original epic.

 Introducing World Literature in Translation

 UC Press is proud to present a new series: World Literature in Translation.
 UC Press has published hundreds of literary works in translation throughout its history.
 From ancient mythological texts and classical …Read More >